- Indigenous Scholarships website

 The Puggy Hunter Memorial Scholarship Scheme

-Scholarships will be available for students who wish to study at the undergraduate level in the areas of:
+- Scholarships will be available for students who wish to study at the undergraduate level in the following areas:

 - Aboriginal Health Worker;